 Channel describes the communication medium.

-During mass communication, the medium may be a radio, television, or the internet.
+During mass communication, the medium may be radio, television, or the internet.
 The selection of the media channel depends on:

 Used to receive and interpret messages.